ecobost/cnn4brca/log.md

 ### Activities
 * Install CUDA and Tensorflow 0.8.0 in computers in A3-401
 * Modify model to run inside 2GB GPUs
+* Do the slides for the Research congress

 ### To do
 * Run hyperparamter search